-IAMT currently has two CMTE offerings!
-See below for the full information for each.
+IAMT currently has one CMTE offering!
+See below for the full information.

 To register for the Asynchronous Vocal Health CMTE click here.